 Here are seven steps to help you find a great therapist for your child who has a mental health condition:

 There are many types of therapists, so it’s important to start by understanding what the different credentials mean.
 There are two main types of licensed therapists: Licensed Clinical Social Worker (LCSW) and Licensed Marriage and Family Therapist (LMFT).
 Both have a master’s-level degree and at least to years of supervised clinical practice.
 Both are qualified to assess, diagnose, and treat the full range of mental and emotional disorders in the Diagnostic and Statistical Manual through the use of psychotherapy.
 The difference between these two licenses is blurry, so it’s best to ask your prospective therapist why they pursued their particular license.

 You may encounter professionals who are in pursuit of their licenses, which means they can charge less.
 The trade-off is less experience.
 If you work with a professional who is not yet licensed, you want to be very clear about their level of training and understanding, particularly as it relates to your child’s current status.

 There are professional certifications for specific challenges such as eating disorders and substance abuse.
 If your child has a specific diagnosis, you can ask your prospective therapist whether they have any certifications or specific training in that area.

-NOTE: if disordered eating and/or body image is part of your child’s condition, it is important to find a therapist who follows a Health at Every Size (HAES)/weight-neutral approach.
+NOTE: if disordered eating and/or body image is part of your child’s condition, it is important to find a therapist who follows a non-diet approach/weight-neutral approach.
 Ask specifically whether the therapist is familiar with these approaches.
 The therapist should be aware of the dangers of a weight-based paradigm.
 Do not work with a therapist who promotes weight loss as an outcome, regardless of the eating disorder type (e.g. binge eating disorder).
 This is an outdated approach to eating disorder treatment and can be very harmful.